“Georgian Dream” Uses Intimidation Tactics to Suppress “National Movement” Billboards, Says Petre Tsiskarishvili

 AI

 “This shows just how afraid ‘Georgian Dream’ is of our billboards and the content we plan to display.
-We are the force that will bring about change in this regime, bring closer to the European Union, and ensure a future that is not marked by isolation and poverty.
+We are the force that will bring about change this regime, bring Georgia closer to the Union, and ensure a future that is not marked by isolation and poverty.
 ‘Georgian Dream’ knows this, and they are using their power to intimidate businesses and prevent them from displaying our billboards,” Tsiskarishvili stated.

 It is evident that the “Georgian Dream” is using its influence to suppress the message of the “National Movement” and prevent them from reaching the public.
-This tactic not only goes against the principles of fair competition but also shows the desperation of the to hold onto their power.
+This tactic not only goes against the principles of fair competition but also shows the desperation of the ruling party to hold onto their power.

 Read More @ www..ge